ddev/ddev/docs/users/cli-usage.md

 ddev start
 ```

 When `ddev start` runs, it outputs status messages to indicate the project environment is starting.
-When startup is complete, ddev outputs a message like the one below with a link to access your project in a browser.
+When the startup is complete, ddev outputs a message like the one below with a link to access your project in a browser.

 ```
 Successfully started example-wordpress-site